r44cx/stars/README.md

 ## Rust

+- [nullpo-head/wsl-distrod](https://github.com/nullpo-head/wsl-distrod) - Distrod is a meta-distro for WSL 2 which installs Ubuntu, Arch, Debian, Gentoo, etc. with systemd in a minute for you.
+Distrod also has built-in auto-start feature on Windows startup and port forwarding ability.
 - [Wilfred/difftastic](https://github.com/Wilfred/difftastic) - a diff that understands syntax 🟥🟩
 - [gyroflow/gyroflow](https://github.com/gyroflow/gyroflow) - Video stabilization using gyroscope data
 - [akula-bft/akula](https://github.com/akula-bft/akula) - Next-generation Ethereum implementation written in Rust